 In this blog, we’ll break down the key components of an electric motor, explain their functions, and explore how they all work together to produce motion.

-Electrical energy is converted into mechanical energy by an electric motor.
-An electric motor typically has a stator, rotor, winding, bearings, and casing.
+An electric motor transforms electrical energy into mechanical energy.
+Typically, an electric motor consists of a stator, rotor, winding, bearings, and casing.
 The force of attraction or repulsion between the stator or rotor fields causes the motor to rotate.
-The components of a motor are described in detail in this article.
+This article provides a detailed description of the components of a motor.

 1. Stator

-It generates a rotating magnetic field, which is critical for motor function.
+The stator generates a rotating magnetic field that is critical for the motor's function.
 In AC motors, the stator typically consists of coils that are energized by alternating current to produce the magnetic field.

 Function: